 The classmate responses and those of your instructor are gathered into a single convenient email which you receive on Wednesday or Thursday.
 You may also email your instructor at any point during the course to discuss course-related issues, either about your work or the assigned readings.

 Your writing will not be “critiqued” in this class because criticism inhibits your creative spirit.
-In Poetry Writing: Between the Lines you will receive supportive feedback that highlights your strengths and helps you pinpoint the essence of what your poem wants to say and be.
+In Poetry Writing for Non-Poetry Writers, you will receive supportive feedback that highlights your strengths and helps you pinpoint the essence of what your poem wants to say and be.
 Your instructor and classmates will look at how you apply the poetic techniques under discussion.
 They’ll make suggestions about incorporating effective imagery and evocative language.
 They’ll also give you valuable insight into the emotional response you can expect of your readers.

 Your virtual classroom – meaning, your weekly interactions with classmates and instructor – will be a judgment-free space where you can feel comfortable experimenting, sharing drafts and learning new things.
 No one will be expected to write a perfect poem because there is no such thing as a perfect poem!
 The only requirements are mutual respect and an enthusiastic attempt to apply the techniques you’re learning.

-Your weekly assignment – writing and reading – will probably take about 1-1/2 to 2 hours to complete.
-Responding to the work of your classmates will probably take an additional hour.
-Three hours a week is the average commitment.
+Your weekly assignment – writing and reading – will probably take about one hour to complete.
+Responding to the work of your classmates will probably take an additional half hour.
+Three hours a week is the maximum estimated commitment.

 This class will be capped at 7 participants.

 There are no required meeting times in this online writing workshop.
 Assignments are submitted weekly at your convenience, anytime prior to the deadline of midnight EST on Sunday.

 All you need is a basic familiarity with e-mail and your computer keyboard, and an ability to click on links on the Internet.